 Gravity Based/Ultrafiltration (UF) Water Purifiers

-These are basically non electric water purifiers.
-Gravity based water purifiers use pressure filters or Ultra filtration technique to purify water.
+These are basically non-electric water purifiers.
+Gravity based water purifiers use pressure filters or Ultrafiltration techniques to purify water.

 They are useful only for municipal water where the TDS is generally between 100-200 ppm.
 So if your drinking water comes from the municipality then you can go for these types of purifiers.